tl-its-umich-edu/my-learning-analytics/README.md

  `npm run cypress:open`

  When running tests do not use the All Tests button due to unsolved issues.
+ Run the cypress test if UI change are there as part of the work.
+ If a snapshot fails due to change in the UI, try updating the snapshot from the failed test from cypress controlled browser 'compare snapshot' and a pop up appears to `Update Snapshot`

 ## Accessibility